 - Piseinotecus gaditanus Cervera, García-Gómez & García, 1987 (original)

-The maximum length of the species is 11 mm, although in general the specimens measure between 5 and 8 mm in length.
+The maximum reported length of this species is 11 mm, although in general the specimens measure between 5 and 8 mm in length.
 The body is elongated and narrow, coloured hyaline white with two reddish areas very apparent on the head that correspond to the jaws seen by transparency.
 Oral tentacles and rhinophores are also hyaline white but may have some opaque white spots near their end.
 The rhinophores are smooth.
-There are 5 to 7 groups of ceratas on each side of the body, which contain up to 17 ceratas in the oldest group of the largest specimens, in the other groups the number of ceratas decreases towards the tail.
-The ceratas of each group come out of a common basal peduncle.
-The ceratas are relatively short and somewhat fusiform shaped, the reddish or dark brown digestive gland is visible inside; in the ceratas there are numerous opaque and irregular white spots forming a light embossing on the surface of the cerata.
+There are 5 to 7 groups of cerata on each side of the body, which contain up to 17 cerata in the oldest group of the largest specimens, in the other groups the number of cerata decreases towards the tail.
+The cerata of each group come out of a common basal peduncle and are relatively short and somewhat fusiform, the reddish or dark brown digestive gland is visible inside; in the cerata there are numerous opaque and irregular white spots forming a light embossing on the surface of the cerata.
 The apex of the cerata is hyaline white.
 The propodial tentacles are short and hooked.

 The specimens from Cádiz (Spain) live under stones in the intertidal zone while those from Arcachon were collected in the infralittoral, up to 14 m deep.
 In Catalonia (Spain), they are found in shaded rocky walls with abundance of algae and hydrozoans.
 The spawn is a corrugated cord about 5 mm long and 0.15 mm wide with white eggs inside oval capsules (Cervera et al., 1986), which is generally laid on hydrarian colonies such as Eudendrium (González-Duarte et al. 2008).